 Secondary legal aid is provided by lawyers.

-In accordance with the provisions of the Free Legal Aid Act, people wishing to exercise their right to free legal aid must submit a completed standard form for legal aid application to the state administration office in their county of residence.
-The request must be accompanied by the express written consent of all applicants and the adult members of their household to provide an insight into all property-related data and accepting any material and legal liability for the veracity of applicant assertions.
+In accordance with the provisions of the Free Legal Aid Act, people wishing to exercise their right to free legal aid must submit a completed standard legal aid application form to the state administration office in their county of residence.
+The request must be accompanied by the express written consent of the applicant and the adult members of their household to disclose all property-related data and accept material and criminal liability for the veracity of applicant assertions.

-The application form can be downloaded from the website of the Ministry of Justice, or obtained at the state administration offices in counties, municipal courts or in the social care centres during their regular office hours.
+The application form can be downloaded from the website of the Ministry of Justice, or obtained from the state administration offices in counties, from the municipal courts or from the social care centres during their regular office hours.

-The applications are free of administrative fees and shall be submitted in person or by registered mail.
+There are no administrative charges for submitting applications, which are submitted in person or by registered mail.

 Granting of legal aid implies full or partial coverage of legal aid costs depending on an applicant's financial status.
 It is envisaged that the costs of the procedure may be shared to a certain percentage depending on the material circumstances of the beneficiary.

-When legal aid is granted in a reduced extent, the difference between the full amount of remuneration and the reimbursement of costs to the lawyer is compensated by the beneficiary in the remaining share according to the value of the service defined by the Tariff for Lawyers' Fees and Compensations of Costs.
+When legal aid is granted to a reduced extent, the difference between the total amount awarded and the lawyer’s fees is paid by the beneficiary according to the value of the service defined by the Tariff for Lawyers' Fees and Compensation of Costs.

-Beneficiaries can find information on free legal aid on the website of the Ministry of Justice of the Republic of Croatia or via the e-mail: email@example.com and expect an answer as soon as it is reasonably possible.
+Information on free legal aid can be found on the website of the Ministry of Justice of the Republic of Croatia or by email to firstname.lastname@example.org, and an answer can be expected in the shortest possible time.

-Beneficiaries can also address any questions directly to the state administration offices in their particular county.
+Any questions can be put directly to the state administration offices in the counties.

 A cross-border dispute is one where the party applying for legal aid is domiciled or habitually resident in an EU Member State other than the Member State where the court is sitting or where the decision is to be enforced.

-Legal assistance in cross-border disputes is provided in civil and commercial matters, conciliation procedures, out-of-court settlements, enforcement of public documents and legal counselling in these proceedings, while the provisions on cross-border disputes do not apply in taxation, customs and other administrative proceedings.
+Legal aid in cross-border disputes is provided in civil and commercial matters, mediation proceedings, out-of-court settlements, the enforcement of public instruments and legal advice in such proceedings.
+The provisions on cross-border disputes do not apply in taxation, customs and other administrative proceedings.

-An applicant who is domiciled or habitually resident in the Republic of Croatia and seeks legal aid in a cross-border dispute before the court of another Member State shall submit application to the office of his place of residence or domicile.
-The competent office shall forward the application to the Ministry of Justice within eight days of the receipt of the application.
-The Ministry of Justice will translate the application and the supporting documents into the official language or one of the official languages of the Member State and the competent receiving authority, and forward them within 15 days of the receipt to the competent authority of the Member State where the court is sitting or where the decision is to be enforced (the receiving authority).
+An applicant who is domiciled or habitually resident in the Republic of Croatia and seeks legal aid in a cross-border dispute before the court of another Member State must submit an application to the office of his/her place of residence or domicile.
+The competent office must forward the application to the Ministry of Justice within eight days of receiving the application.
+The Ministry of Justice will translate the application and the supporting documents into the official language or one of the official languages of the Member State and the competent receiving authority, and forward them within 15 days of receipt to the competent authority of the Member State where the court is sitting or where the decision is to be enforced (the receiving authority).
 If legal aid is not granted, the applicant is required to cover the costs of translation.